Aloyr20/Comp-Graphics/README.md

-# Comp-Graphics In Class Activity 1
+# Computer-Graphics In Class Activity 1